DelroyGayle/KoolAIChess/TESTING.md

 ## Testing
 ### **Testing the file-handling of input.pgn**
-1. **Test - Empty File** - Empty file should be ignored.
+1. **Test - Empty File** - An empty file should be ignored.
 Should simply proceed with the prompt for user's input.
     * *Method Used*

         I modified *open_input_file()* to make it think it had an empty file e.g.<br>